techidaily/site-ai-voice-clone/source/_posts/2024-approved-best-video-language-changers-to-make-your-videos-accessible.md

 ## Part 3\.
 Easy-Follow Steps to Translate Videos Into Arabic

- To start translating your videos from English to Arabic, download Virbo from the official Wondershare website or just click the "Translate Video on Win" button below to download Virbo and install this[video translator](https://virbo.wondershare.com/ai-video-translation/free-translator-download.html) on your computer.
+ To start translating your videos from English to Arabic, download Virbo from the official Wondershare website or just click the "Translate Video on Win" button below to download Virbo and install this [video translator](https://virbo.wondershare.com/ai-video-translation/free-translator-download.html) on your computer.
 You can also use the online tool or its Android or iOS app to do so.
 Now follow the steps below to**translate video from English to Arabic** .

 ### Step 1 Upload Your Video